bralkor/unreal_python_recipe_book/documentation/07_editor_utility_widgets.md

 # <span style="color:white">Editor Utility Widgets (EUWs) and Python</span>

-In Python, we can open, close, and query the currently running EUW editor tools.
+We can open, close, and query the currently running EUW editor tools using Python.
 We can also call Python logic from our editor tools using Python-based BP nodes, such as to save/load user prefs.
 This page covers both topics and includes a general warning for any editor tools using Python-based BP nodes.